 Who has won the most gold medals?

 Rafa won a total of two gold medals.
 One in singles at the 2008 Beijing Olympics and another in doubles at the 2016 Rio Olympics.
-Roger won a gold medal in doubles at the 2008 Beijing Olympics.
-Novak has yet to win a gold medal at any Olympic games.
+Roger won a gold medal in doubles at the 2008 Beijing Olympics, while Novak won the singles final at the 2024 Paris Olympic games.

 Who has the best head-to-head record?